 Here’s why punching even just a few holes in the walls before contractors visit for cost quotes can save you money:

-Minimizes Uncertainty.
-Most contractors don’t have x-ray vision, but all fear uncertainty.
+It minimizes uncertainty.
+Most contractors don’t have x-ray vision, but all fear what might be lurking unseen in walls.
 Therefore, the uncertainty of what’s hidden can often raise bid prices.

 When costing a potential job, most contractors assume a worst-case scenario for the things they can’t see.
-For a bathroom remodel, that means assuming that the plumbing might be difficult (corroded galvanized steel supply-side plumbing instead of 1/2-in copper piping, small and corroded cast iron drain pipes instead of modern code-approved 2-in PVC piping, etc), that the wall framing might need to be completely redone (due to legacy water damage or just substandard 22- or 24-in on center framing), and lots of other potential hidden problems.
+For a bathroom remodel, that means assuming that the plumbing might be difficult (legacy polybutylene or steel supply-side plumbing instead of 1/2-in copper, small and corroded cast iron drain pipes instead of modern PVC piping, etc), that the wall framing might need to be repaired or redone (due to legacy water damage or just substandard 24-in on center framing), and lots of other potential hidden problems.

-If you can at least punch a few holes beforehand to remove major plumbing and framing uncertainties, then you’re in position to get the best possible bid prices.
+If you can at least punch a few holes beforehand to eliminate major plumbing and framing uncertainties, then you’re in position to save on your bathroom renovation by eliminating unknowns.

-Shows You’re Serious.
-All contractors have lots of experience spending time costing projects that never actually happen.
-Many would-be reno homeowners decide that their old bathroom isn’t so bad once they get a pricetag for how much it’d actually cost to replace.
+It also shows that you’re serious.
+All contractors have lots of experience spending lots of time costing lots of projects that never actually happen.
+Many homeowners decide that their old bathroom isn’t so bad once they get a pricetag for how much it’d actually cost to replace.

-And, doing ALL the demo yourself can also save yourself half a grand or more.
-It doesn’t take much time to learn how to do careful bathroom demolition work, but it does take time to actually do the demo.
-That’s why it can cost $1,000 or more for a traditional full-crew demo team to tear out and haul away even a basic 80-ft2 full bathroom to the studs.
-The contractor has to pay an entire crew for their time and overhead.
+And, doing ALL the demo yourself can also save a grand.
+Bathroom demolition work isn’t brain surgery, but it does take time to actually do the demo.
+That’s why it costs $1,500 or more for a couple demo dudes to tear out and haul away even a basic 5×8-ft bathroom to the studs.
+A traditional GC has to pay the overhead for their crew, etc.

-But if YOU have the time, then all that’s needed to be a fully-equipped semi-pro demolition expert is a $15 handheld sledge, a $20 garbage can, a full-sized crowbar, a quality claw hammer, a good pair of construction gloves, and a cheap pair of safety glasses.
-AND, a couple days of spare time mixed with some kool-aid energy:
+But if YOU have the time, then all you need to be a fully-equipped semi-pro demolition expert is a $15 handheld sledge (way easier to maneuver than a full-sized sledgehammer), a heavy-duty 32gal garbage can, a full-sized crowbar, a quality claw hammer, a good pair of construction gloves, and a cheap pair of safety glasses.

-At $100 per load for landfill fee, $100-ish total for a full day truck rental (get the added insurance option), and maybe $50 for some basic demo tools, you can completely demolish and haul away an entire bathroom yourself for $300-400 total.
+At $120 per load for landfill fee, $250-ish total for a two day truck rental (get ALL the optional insurance in case you scratch it!), and maybe $80 for some basic demo tools, you can completely demolish and haul away an entire bathroom for around $500 total.

-The Bottom Line: Even if you don’t want to deal with hauling debris to the landfill yourself, at least doing a bit of exploratory demo before the first contractor shows up to bid your project can really help to lower those bids.
+The Bottom Line: Even if you don’t want to deal with hauling debris to the landfill yourself, at least doing a bit of exploratory demo before the first contractor shows up to look at your project can really help to lower those bids.

 TIP #3: Call Contractors EARLY

-Every week, I get calls from folks wanting quotes on bathroom reno projects who are also wanting to start immediately — like in a week or even sooner.
-Unfortunately though, just about any quality bath reno contractor or tile installer in a market like Austin, TX, is almost certainly scheduled out several months or more in advance.
+I often get calls from folks wanting quotes on bathroom reno projects who are also wanting to start immediately — like in a week.
+Unfortunately though, just about any quality bath reno contractor or tile installer in a city like Austin is almost certainly scheduled out several months or more in advance.